 Each middle school and high school student is able to choose an adult in the congregation as a mentor.
 The pairs meet together on a regular basis for fellowship and to talk about emerging issues in the life of the student.

-An open meeting to which all men in the congregation are welcome takes place on the first or second Saturday of each month at the meetinghouse for breakfast, Bible study, fellowship, and prayer.
+An open meeting to which all men in the congregation are welcome takes place on the first Saturday of each month for breakfast, Bible study, fellowship, and prayer.

 A one-week Bible school experience for children four years old through sixth grade takes place each year in June.

 The church body and individual members are involved in various ministries in the Goshen area and beyond.
 Some of these ministries are LaCasa, Habitat for Humanity, The Window, Mennonite Relief Sale, Menno-nite Disaster Service and the Goshen Mennonite Hispanic Outreach.
-We are also involved in the Goshen Interfaith Hospitality Network, using our meetinghouse as a host site.
+We are also involved in the Goshen Interfaith Hospitality Network.